Grayson County Sheriff’s Office

 Deputy Jordan Rice – Patrol Deputy

-Deputy Vernon Landreth – Patrol Deputy, General Instructor, Chaplain, Church Security
+Deputy Vernon Landreth – Patrol Deputy, General Instructor, Chaplain

 Deputy Chase Long – Patrol Deputy